|LW.12400 / LW.12401

-In the coming academic year (2014-15), NYU will implement the new PBSP option by creating a new 14-credit, one semester clinic, entitled the “Education Advocacy Clinic,” in which students will handle school suspension cases of the sort that are currently handled by our student organization, the Suspension Representation Project (SRP).
-In these cases, law students will represent low-income public school students in New York City Department of Education superintendent suspension hearings (presided over by Department of Education hearing officers) and will also handle administrative appeals of adverse rulings at a school superintendent’s suspension hearing.
-The clinic will afford opportunities for working with and counseling clients, investigating cases, cross-examining witnesses and presenting witnesses of one’s own at hearings, developing and presenting mitigation and other dispositional arguments, and briefing issues on appeal.
-Law students will also have the opportunity to advocate for support and services to help address children’s behavioral needs so they can return to school successfully.
+Clinic students work on school suspension cases of the sort that are currently handled by the law school’s student organization, the Suspension Representation Project (SRP).
+In these cases, law students represent low-income public school students in New York City school suspension hearings and also handle administrative appeals of adverse rulings at school suspension hearings.
+The clinic affords opportunities for working with and counseling clients, investigating cases, cross-examining witnesses and presenting witnesses of one’s own at hearings, developing and presenting mitigation and other dispositional arguments, and briefing issues on appeal.
+Clinic students also have the opportunity to advocate for support and services to help address children’s behavioral needs so they can return to school successfully.
 This advocacy includes participation in school-based meetings and communication with school administrators.
 Each law student also develops a written product, such as a comprehensive suspension appeal.

 The clinic begins with an intensive training program to prepare students to engage in education advocacy full time.
 After the first week, class generally meets two to three times per week.
 The seminar focuses on New York City’s education system and the laws and procedures governing school discipline.
 The seminar also addresses the cases students are handling; trial skills; the constitutional implications of school discipline; the role of school discipline in the school-to-prison-pipeline; issues relating to race, class, and disability in education; and alternatives to suspension.
 Most seminar classes meet at Advocates for Children of New York (151 W. 30th Street in Manhattan).

 Qualifications for Applicants